FrozenBlock/Configurable-Everything/CONTRIBUTING.md

 # Contributing

-By contributing to the Template Mod, you agree with the [Developer Certificate of Origin (DCO)][DCO].
+By contributing to Configurable Everything, you agree with the [Developer Certificate of Origin (DCO)][DCO].

 ## Conventions